BrandonLogandi/Blackjack-Java/README.md

 `--dealerStandOn x` Changes the amount of points the dealer must reach or surpass before they stop hitting to `x`. **Default: 17**

-`--forceShowDealerHand` Forces the dealer to always show their full hand, without hinding their second card.
+`--forceShowDealerHand` Forces the dealer to always show their full hand, without hiding their second card.